-The SIG M400 is available in select fire configuration with SAFE-SEMI-AUTO modes of fire.
+The SIG MCX is available in two fire control configurations.
+SAFE-SEMI and SAFE-SEMI-AUTO.
 Modes of fire are selected by rotating the selector lever to the desired position.
 The SAFE position prevents the firearm from firing by blocking the action of the trigger.
-The SEMI position is for semi automatic mode and allows firing of one round each time the trigger is pressed.
-AUTO allows for a continuous rate of fire until the trigger is released by the operator, or the magazine is depleted of ammunition.
-AUTO is available in the Pro model only.
+The SEMI position is for the semi-automatic mode and allows the firing of one round each time the trigger is depressed.
+AUTO, if so equipped, allows for a continuous rate of fire until the trigger is released by the operator, or the magazine is depleted of ammunition.